AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     //
     // (undocumented)
     regionDiscoveryMetadata: RegionDiscoveryMetadata;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "OpenIdConfigResponse" needs to be exported by the entry point index.d.ts static replaceWithRegionalInformation(metadata: OpenIdConfigResponse, azureRegion: string): OpenIdConfigResponse;
     resolveEndpointsAsync(): Promise<void>;
     get selfSignedJwtAudience(): string;
     get tenant(): string;
     get tokenEndpoint(): string;
-    static transformCIAMAuthority(authority: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static transformCIAMAuthority(authority: string): string;
 }